Nightmare

 “Yes,” he replied, his voice betraying somewhat his thoughts.
 He detested talking about his profession.
 It always seemed to make people ill at ease when they discovered what he did for a living.

 Kim Yuen was different somehow.
 Not only did he profess a genuine interest in Peter’s work, but he was not the slightest bit put off by talk of death, embalming, coffins or the medical examinations the undertaker was often required to perform as a part of his position as pathologist within the community.
 Kim had ordered drinks and then Jasmine had ordered drinks; this had been followed by Peter ordering drinks and then the whole cycle had started over again.
 What they drank Peter could not recall, but by the time they had left the nightclub he had lost all semblance of sobriety.
 He did not remember the taxi ride back to his hotel, he did not remember getting undressed and falling into bed, and he certainly did not remember making love to Jasmine.
 That they had, however, was attested to by the fact that when he awoke the next day, some time around noon, she was asleep in the queen-sized bed beside him and both of them were naked.
-And there was a muskiness lingering on the air of the room that could only have had one source.
+And there was a muskiness lingering on the

 In the time that remained to him on this trip (he had already telephoned Janice twice to announce that he was staying an extra week and this news she had seemed to readily accept, nor did she press him to hurry home as he had thought she would) he saw nearly as much of Kim Fong Yuen as he did of Jasmine, the only difference being that he slept (it was amazing how little sleep one really needed when one was in bed with a sultry nymphomaniac as was Jasmine) with the woman, but merely talked to and otherwise enjoyed the man’s company wherever they ventured out by day or night.